System Setup

 When the is engaged, it loops the first output channel of the signal generator into the reference input of the system setup.
 This setting is also accessible from the IO configuration menu.

 The “Delay unit” drop-down allows for changing the delay unit, as seen in the delay finder section above.
-The buttons allows for changing the delay value of the select input of \(\pm\) 1 sample.
+The buttons allows for changing the delay value of the selected input by \(\pm\) 1 sample.

 Options menu